mihkuno/LARDX/README.md

 ![uninstall](https://github.com/USTP-CSCORE/LARDX/assets/26486389/6e767e04-77dc-44b2-b7da-042ce5b2619c)

 ## How does it work?
+- It emulates queries using a reverse engineered open-source `bardapi` by reading cookies of the selected user on Google Chrome
 - It uses `pyinstaller` to wrap libraries in an executable to be able to run even without python installed on the user's computer

-- It emulates queries using a reverse engineered open-source `bardapi` using cookies of the user on Google Chrome